Canyonlands | NPS

 Mountain Biking

-Although there is no singletrack mountain biking in Canyonlands, the 100-mile White Rim Road at the Island in the Sky is a go-to bikepacking trip for riders.
-This classic bike tour takes riders below the steep cliffs at Island in the Sky and promises ever-changing scenery — some of the best in Canyonlands.
+Although there is no singletrack mountain biking in Canyonlands, the 100-mile White Rim Road at the Island in the Sky is a go-to bike-packing trip for riders.
+This classic bike tour takes riders below the cliffs at Island in the Sky and promises ever-changing scenery — some of the best in Canyonlands.
 Plan on taking two or three days for the entire trip.
-We recommend that you have a capable support vehicle with you to carry supplies and, most importantly, extra water.
+We recommend you have a capable support vehicle to carry supplies and, most importantly, extra water.

-The Maze also offers multi-day biking opportunities, but will be even more demanding.
-If you ride in this district, make sure your support vehicle is up to the task.
+The Maze also offers multi-day biking opportunities but will be even more demanding.
+If you ride in this district, ensure your support vehicle is up to the task.
 Guided trips are available for many routes in Canyonlands, and hiring a guide would be a good idea if you want to venture into the Maze.

 Primitive campsites are available along many of these bike routes.
-Permits are required for camping, and for single day trips.
-White Rim Road in particular is very popular, so plan on making your camping permit reservations months in advance.
+Permits are required for camping, although day trips do not require permits.
+White Rim Road is very popular, so plan on making your reservations months in advance.

 Mountain biking the White Rim Trail in Canyonlands